 Beas is one of the most popular rivers in the Himalayas.
 Probably because it flows through many picturesque locations – some of which have been developed into tourist destinations, such as, Manali.

 The river is believed to have been named after the Rishi Ved Vyas.
-It passes through Himachal Pradesh and Punjab before merging with Sutlej river at Harike (Punjab).
+It passes through Himachal Pradesh and Punjab before merging with the Sutlej river at Harike (Punjab).
 Beas takes in water from several Himalayan tributaries during its course and develops a massive body with a drainage basin of 20,303 sq km, and a length of 470 km.

 The river beautifies two most scenic valleys in the Himalayas – the Kullu valley and the Kangra valley.

 It nourishes several cities and towns that fall near its course.
 Some people believe crossing Beas was the biggest hurdle for Alexander’s invasion of India.
-Reaching the point of origin of such significant river is fascinating.
+Reaching the point of origin of such a significant river is fascinating.

 What makes the entire trek so tempting is its dreamy landscape.
 The trek to Beas Kund is spread across vast and beautiful meadows that are full of various wild plants and flowers.
 From rare medicinal herbs to exotic mushrooms, you will see spectacular flora only within just a couple of kilometers of the trek, if you keep an observant eye.